taunsquared/graphic-novel-thesis/2018-04-18-script-vomit.md

 *script is in italics*
 **descriptions of the imagery are in bold**
+**BOLD NAMES IN ALL CAPS ARE PLACEHOLDERS**

-*the great Colorado River is now but a forgotten memory.
-The lucrative farms in northern California, bread basket of West America, sucked it dry in 2082, ruining that year's crops and sparking riots."
+*The great Colorado River is now but a forgotten memory.
+The lucrative farms in northern California, bread basket of West America, sucked it dry in 2082, ruining that year's crops and sparking riots.*

+*The lack of sufficient alternatives has plunged the nation into a seemingly endless drought, and the anger, some righteous, all turned into fear.
+Civil war now rages.*

+*The **SPACE CONSORTIUM** ran the numbers and found that a civil war affecting one of their legacy technological strongholds, Silicon Valley, would be massively unprofitable.
+They decided to offer asylum to the families of any young West American refugees willing to become a "scholarship student" at the ISS Corps -- their flagship educational project for teenagers, an international training program for youth interested in career class "Interplanetary Travel and Communications".*

+*The scholarship meant that these students could attend the ISS Corps far free, and receive financial support for their university-level training of choice.*

+*It also meant that they committed 5 years of their wage-earning years to the **SPACE CONSORTIUM**.*

 # integrating research into the plot